 Provides experience in extracurricular intellectual discourse and exposure to current research in the humanities, social sciences, and sciences that distinguish the IAS Program.
 Credit/no-credit only.
+View course details in MyPlan: TIAS 305

 TIAS 309 Advanced Intensive German Study Abroad (6) VLPA